 The ADHD Clinic provides initial psychiatric clinical assessment, short-term medication management, consultation, and support for both adults and children with suspected ADHD.

-The most recent clinic addition is The Clinical Trials, a rapidly-expanding program that is researching innovative, targeted treatments for a range of neurodevelopmental disorders.
+Clinical Trials, a rapidly-expanding program that is researching innovative, targeted treatments for a range of neurodevelopmental disorders.

 The MIND Institute, along with Center for Excellence in Developmental Disabilities (CEDD), provide added resources that expand the activities and impact of the MIND Institute.
 Serving as a resource in the areas of: